-This site is dedicated to our ancestors and a gift to our decendents.
+This site is dedicated to our ancestors and a gift to our descendents.

-In 1977 The Town of Berne Bicentennial Commission, with the extensive help of the Berne Historical Society published Our Heritage, a detailed history of the Town of Berne.
-In the Forward, by Euretha Wolford Stapleton, then Historian, Town of Berne, wrote in part, "The editors and authors of this volume recognize that a history such as this is never complete or perfectly accurate.
+In 1977 The Town of Berne Bicentennial Commission, with the extensive help of the Berne Historical Society, published Our Heritage, a detailed history of the Town of Berne through 1977.
+In the Foreward, by Euretha Wolford Stapleton, then Historian, Town of Berne, wrote in part, "The editors and authors of this volume recognize that a history such as this is never complete or perfectly accurate.
 It is our hope that in time other sources and document will be discovered and the material added to our archives so that future generations will benefit."

-Thanks to 10 years of research on the Internet plus the books written by professional genealogists William V. H. Barker and Henry Z Jones I have found considerably more about the early settlement of the towns of Berne and Knox.
+Thanks to almost 20 years of research on the Internet plus email from hundreds of family researchers, and the books written by professional genealogists William V. H. Barker and Henry Z Jones Jr., Hal Miller found considerably more about the early settlement of the towns of Berne and Knox.
 Both towns have the same early history because until 1822 Knox was part of Berne.
-Our Heritage is excellent history except for the first chapter on the early settlement of Berne.
+Our Heritage is an excellent history except for the first chapter on the early settlement of Berne and the genealogy of the early families.
 The same with the Knox history.

 A reprint of Our Heritage

-is available from the Berne Town for Clerk at $15 if picked up at the Town Hall office, or $20 if mailed.
-Checks should be made out to Town of Berne and mailed to Berne Town Clerk, PO Box 57, Berne, NY 12023
+is also now available from the Berne Town Clerk at $15 if picked up at the Town Hall office, or $20 if mailed.
+Checks should be made out to Town of Berne and mailed to Berne Town Clerk, PO Box 57, Berne, NY 12023.

 Enjoy - Share - Contribute

 The current day Town of Berne is located southwest of Albany, New York in the western section of Albany County.
 Originally settled in the 1750's, many descendants of the original founding families still live here.